Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/feature-services/example-text.md

 ---
 # Example Text

-Syntax languages have to ability to expose a small code snippet showing many of the constructs in the language.
+Syntax languages have the ability to expose a small code snippet showing many of the constructs in the language.

-This can be used in options dialogs to show the current classifications / syntax highlighting settings affect a particular language.
-In this case, it is best to use code the shows all the various classifications and related highlighting styles.
+This can be used in options dialogs to show how the current classifications / syntax highlighting settings affect a particular language.
+In this case, it is best to use code that shows all the various classifications and related highlighting styles.

 ## Basic Concepts